Types of electric hot water heaters

 3) Set up with a wooden shelf or a platform made of concrete.

-After assembling the blocks, the next step is to center the tank on top of them.
+After assembling the blocks, the next step is to centre the tank on top of them.
 Make sure that the drain faucet is facing forward and that the tank rocks back and forth slightly so that it can stay level.

 Step 3: Soldering Basics